ai4work-stage/docs/docs/eva/ai-search/api-agents.md

 #### Field Filters

 Field Filters lets you define which fields are available for querying and filtering data.
 Fields can be marked as queryable and mandatory.
 When a field is mandatory, users must specify its value to retrieve data.
-For instance, if "Project" is set as mandatory in Jira issue queries, EVA prompts you to specify the project before returning any results.
+For instance, if "Project" is set as mandatory in Jira issue queries, the system prompts you to specify the project before returning any results.

 Additionally, field filters generate a sample query based on the selected fields and the uploaded API document.
 Running this query automatically produces a configuration builder script.
 This script manages various field combinations and compound queries, saving you from manual scripting.
 Field Filters provide filter configurations for different fields, combinations, and data types.
 Ensure you test the generated configurations and refine the script if necessary.